 Our expert cardiac surgeons offer the following open surgical procedures:

 The Heart Valve Program at the Massachusetts General Hospital Corrigan Minehan Heart Center brings together specialists in cardiology, echocardiography and cardiac surgery to provide an optimal evaluation, treatment and care of patients with heart valve disorders.

-Under the leadership of Jonathan Passeri, MD, the Heart Valve Program is made up of experts in the evaluation and treatment of valve diseases.
+Under the leadership of Jonathan Passeri, MD, and Serguei Melnitchouk, MD, the Heart Valve Program is made up of experts in the evaluation and treatment of valve diseases.

 In addition, all of our physicians are on the faculty of Harvard Medical School, which means they not only have a mission to provide the best possible patient care, but also a commitment to educate the next generation of medical professionals.